Conflux-Chain/conflux-developer-site/docs/contract/en/introduce.md

 > If the constructor contains parameters, `data` should be a combination of `bytecode` and the ABI encoding of the `constructor`.

-We take `js-conflux-sdk` to example here.
+We will use `js-conflux-sdk` to demonstrate.

 ```js
 const { Conflux } = require("js-conflux-sdk");